bloomberg/pytest-memray/README.md

 - [Code of Conduct](https://github.com/bloomberg/.github/blob/main/CODE_OF_CONDUCT.md)

 This project has adopted a Code of Conduct.
 If you have any concerns about the Code, or behavior which you have experienced in the project, please contact us at opensource@bloomberg.net.

 # Security Policy

 - [Security Policy](https://github.com/bloomberg/pytest-memray/security/policy)

 If you believe you have identified a security vulnerability in this project, please send email to the project team at opensource@bloomberg.net, detailing the suspected issue and any methods you've found to reproduce it.

 Please do NOT open an issue in the GitHub repository, as we'd prefer to keep vulnerability reports private until we've had an opportunity to review and address them.

 # Contributing

 We welcome your contributions to help us improve and extend this project!

 Below you will find some basic steps required to be able to contribute to the project.
-If you have any questions about this process or any other aspect of contributing to a Bloomberg open source project, feel free to send an email to opensource@bloomberg.net and we'll get your questions answered as quickly as we can.
+If you have any questions about this process or any other aspect of contributing to a Bloomberg open source project, feel free to email opensource@bloomberg.net, and we'll get your questions answered as quickly as we can.

 ## Contribution Licensing

 Since this project is distributed under the terms of an [open source license](LICENSE), contributions that you make are licensed under the same terms.
 In order for us to be able to accept your contributions, we will need explicit confirmation from you that you are able and willing to provide them under these terms, and the mechanism we use to do this is called a Developer's Certificate of Origin [(DCO)](https://github.com/bloomberg/.github/blob/main/DCO.md).
 This is very similar to the process used by the Linux(R) kernel, Samba, and many other major open source projects.

 To participate under these terms, all that you must do is include a line like the following as the last line of the commit message for each commit in your contribution:

     Signed-Off-By: Random J. Developer <random@developer.example.org>

 The simplest way to accomplish this is to add `-s` or `--signoff` to your `git commit` command.

 You must use your real name (sorry, no pseudonyms, and no anonymous contributions).